Abstracts and Awards for Posters/Platform Free Communications

 Authors of the highest ranking will be invited to give a platform presentation, or will be invited to present in the Expert Led Poster Presentation session.

-The award is open to young scientists and health care professionals employed at University lecturer level or below (or NHS equivalent) and working in the field of basic epilepsy research within the UK.
-Entrants must be at least in their second year of an epilepsy focused basic science PhD.
-Entrants must be 40 years of age or under on December 31st 2017.
+The award is open to early career researchers and health care professionals employed at university lecturer level or below (or NHS equivalent) and working in the field of basic scientific epilepsy research within the UK.
+Entrants must, at a minimum, be in their second year of an epilepsy focused basic science PhD.
 Entrants are required to submit an online abstract describing original experimental epilepsy research using the Annual Scientific Meeting abstract submission system.
 Abstracts must be no more than 400 words.

-Platform presentations (10 minutes plus 5 minutes discussion; maximum 10 slides) will compete for the Basic Science in Epilepsy award (£500) on the basis of clarity, research quality, and relevance to epilepsy, as adjudged by an independent panel of experts.
+Platform presentations (10 minutes plus 5 minutes discussion; maximum 10 slides) will compete for the Celine Newman Basic Science in Epilepsy Award on the basis of clarity, research quality, and relevance to epilepsy.
+Abstracts MUST be placed within a clinical context.
 Abstracts assigned to poster sessions will be considered for a poster prize.

-The decisions of the ILAE British Chapter and Epilepsy Research UK panel of experts are final.
+The decisions of the ILAE British Branch and Epilepsy Research UK panel of experts is final.

-Platform presenters in the Basic Science Session will receive complimentary registration for the duration of the meeting and all reasonable standard class travel expenses will be reimbursed.
+Platform presenters in the Basic Science Session will receive complimentary registration for the duration of the meeting and all reasonable standard class travel expenses will be reimbursed by Epilepsy Research UK.

 Informal enquiries may be directed to Juliet Solomon (Executive Director), Tel: +44 (0)20 34484794: Email email@example.com

 We will also accept submissions from FY1’s as long as the work was completed as a medical student. (submissions from FY1s will need to be accompanied with confirmation from the author’s supervisor that the work was completed as a medical student)

 All expenses paid to attend the conference* for the winning entry

-*Expenses will be paid within the ILAE guidelines.
+*Expenses will be paid within the ILAE British Branch guidelines.